Carcinoma ex pleomorphic adenoma

 Any type of salivary gland cancer can develop from within a pleomorphic adenoma.
 However, the most common types of cancers associated with pleomorphic adenoma are:

-• Salivary duct carcinoma ex pleomorphic adenoma – Salivary duct carcinoma is an aggressive type of salivary gland cancer and the most common type of cancer to develop from within a pleomorphic adenoma.
+• Salivary duct carcinoma ex pleomorphic adenoma: Salivary duct carcinoma is an aggressive type of salivary gland cancer and the most common type of cancer to develop from within a pleomorphic adenoma.
 It frequently spreads to lymph nodes and other parts of the body.

-• Adenocarcinoma, NOS ex pleomorphic adenoma – Adenocarcinoma, NOS is a type of salivary gland cancer made up of cells that do not show features of any other type of salivary gland cancer.
+• Adenocarcinoma, NOS ex pleomorphic adenoma: Adenocarcinoma, NOS is a type of salivary gland cancer made up of cells that do not show features of any other type of salivary gland cancer.
 The behaviour of this type of cancer is variable.

-What does it mean if carcinoma ex pleomorphic adenoma is described as intracapsular?
+What does it mean if my report says the tumour is intracapsular?

-What does it mean if carcinoma ex pleomorphic adenoma is described as in situ?
+What does it mean if my report says the tumour is in situ?

-What does it mean if carcinoma ex pleomorphic adenoma is described as minimally invasive?
+What does it mean if my report says the tumour is minimally invasive?

 Carcinoma ex pleomorphic adenoma is described as minimally invasive when the malignant (cancerous) cells have spread no more than 4 to 6 mm past the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma and into the surrounding tissue.
 Compared with invasive tumours (see below), minimally invasive tumours are associated with better overall prognosis.